AWS Public Sector Blog

 AWS branded background design with text overlay that says "Web filtering for education using AWS Network Firewall"

 Managing access to websites and safeguarding users from harmful content is a critical component of a layered cybersecurity approach, especially in educational settings.
 Schools and institutions of higher learning have a responsibility to provide a secure online experience for their students and staff.
-Traditionally, this has been accomplished through on-site web filtering appliances.
+Traditionally, this has been accomplished through on-premise web filtering appliances.

 This post will use AWS Client VPN to demonstrate routing and filtering traffic from external resources through Network Firewall.
 In real-world scenarios, AWS Site-to-Site VPN or AWS Direct Connect would typically be used for connecting on-premises networks to AWS.
 The concepts discussed here related to routing and filtering traffic with Network Firewall apply regardless of the specific connectivity method used.